siakhooi/query/user-guide/USAGE.md

 ### For Running JAR
 - Java 17 or higher
 - Maven 3.6+ (for building from source)
-- Access to MariaDB, PostgreSQL, and/or MongoDB databases
+- Access to MariaDB, PostgreSQL, MongoDB, and/or Cassandra databases

 ### For Running Docker
 - Docker 20.10+